 Questions?
 Call Siobhan Grayson at 703-228-1506 or firstname.lastname@example.org

-Arlington TNB is a County & School Board-appointed teen advocacy group comprised of Arlington high school students, from different backgrounds and parts of Arlington to provide a county-wide voice for Arlington teens.
+Arlington TNB is a County & School Board-appointed teen advocacy group comprised of Arlington high school students, from different backgrounds and parts of Arlington to provide a countywide voice for Arlington teens.
 We talk, make recommendations, and act to improve the lives of Arlington youth.
 If you live or go to high school in Arlington, you are eligible to join TNB and make a difference.
 You must:

 - Be enthusiastic!!

-- Live in Arlington or
+- Live or attend high school in Arlington

-The Teen Network Board is a project of the Arlington Partnership for Children, Youth and Families (APCYF) – an advisory group jointly appointed by the Arlington County Board and the Arlington County School Board, charged with improving the health, well-being and safety of children, youth and families in Arlington.
+Teen Network Board is an advisory group of the Arlington Partnership for Children, Youth and Families (APCYF) jointly appointed by the Arlington County Board and School Board, charged with improving the health, well-being and safety of children, youth and families in Arlington.

-- Communications- focuses on using all available Social Media platforms to keep the youth in our community informed of events, impact or enhance their lives.
+- Communications focuses on using all available Social Media platforms to keep the youth in our community informed of events, impact or enhance their lives.

-- ICE (Internships, community service and employment) Advocates for opportunities with in our community to provide situations that the teens /youth can become involved in their communities, through job and internship opportunities to make them more well rounded citizens and prepare for college, gap year, vocational, and work options as they prepare for life after or without high School.
+- ICE (Internships, community service and employment) advocates for opportunities with in our community to provide situations that the teens /youth can become involved in their communities, through job and internship opportunities to make them more well rounded citizens and prepare for college, gap year, vocational, and work options as they prepare for life after or without high school.